 Nestled in the Florida panhandle you’ll find Rosemary Beach: a charming, beautiful beach town with plenty of things to do.

-Rosemary Beach is the first beach along scenic highway 30a (which is usually more of a busy small town street than highway).
+If you’re flying into Panama City Beach, Rosemary Beach is 16 miles (roughly 30 minutes) away.
+Heading in that direction, it’s the first beach along scenic highway 30a (which is much more of a busy small-town street than a highway).

-As you drive west on 30a, you’ll pass Rosemary Beach, Alys Beach, Seacrest Beach, and Seaside.
+As you drive west on 30a, you’ll pass Rosemary Beach, Alys Beach, Seacrest Beach, and Seaside, among other little beach towns, until it ends about 18 miles down the road in Santa Rosa Beach.

 Each of these beach towns has its own vibe, and I’d describe Rosemary Beach as charming, sophisticated, and architecturally beautiful.

-And perhaps the best part is the brilliant white sand contrasted with the turquoise water- a slice of paradise on the Gulf of Mexico.
+But perhaps the best part is the brilliant white sand that contrasts with the turquoise water- a slice of paradise on the Gulf of Mexico.
+There’s a reason it’s known as the Emerald Coast!

-So without further ado, here are 30 things to do at Rosemary Beach.
+So let’s get into it!
+Without further ado, here are 39 things to do in Rosemary Beach.

-Map of things to do at Rosemary Beach
+Map of Things to Do in Rosemary Beach

-You can open this interactive Google map to see the locations of the things to do at Rosemary Beach.
+You can open this interactive Google map to see the locations of the things to do in Rosemary Beach, Florida.

 Beautiful parks & nature near Rosemary Beach.